ptjung/spotify-ad-skipper/README.md

 - The mouse cursor is usually displaced after rebooting Spotify.
 - Greatly tampers with user work done in the moment of rebooting.
-- The rebooted Spotify window uncommonly opens up a drop-down window instead of automatically playing the next song.
+- The rebooted Spotify window uncommonly opens up a drop-down window instead of playing the next song.
 - Songs without an author _(usually local files)_ that are named "Spotify" or "Advertisement" are deemed ads.

 ## Changelog